craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 ### Session 8 - "Leaving the Village"

 Today is the 23rd.
 We leave the **Village of Barovia** early in the morning, and upon going to cross the bridge over the nearby river, we are accosted by large wolves, and a pair of vampires hanging under the bridge.

+We make our way to the Tser Pool, where Alenka is not awaiting and apparently only comes to infrequently, and we meet a man named Bogen who lied about knowing the people on Klarl's card.

+We meet with Madam Eva.
+She reads our car